What if Both Parties Want to Stay in the Marital Home in a Massachusetts Divorce?

 In Massachusetts, the marital home is considered a marital asset, subject to division during a divorce.
 This classification means that the home acquired during the marriage is included in the property division process.
 Massachusetts law does not follow community property principles, which means that assets are divided equitably rather than equally.
 As such, a court will evaluate various factors, including the length of the marriage, the equity in the marital home, and each spouse’s financial situation, when deciding who gets the house in a divorce.

 In many cases, one spouse may express a desire to keep the home.
 If one party wishes to retain the marital home, they may need to buy out the other party’s interest in the property.
-This often involves assessing the current mortgage, the home’s market value, and any existing debts associated with the property.
+This often involves assessing the current mortgage, the home’s fair market value based on the current real estate market, and any existing debts associated with the property.
+In some cases, because of an increase in interest rates, parties may try to assign the mortgage so that one party can keep the existing mortgage payment.

 Dividing Property: Who Gets the House?